petrmiculek/Face_Presentation_Attack_Detection/notes.md

 * why is liveness solved by a separate model at the age of massive universal backbone, multitask networks, transfer learning/fine-tuning successes?
 * metacentrum - have you tried keeping a dataset in-memory? it's like flying
+* do you commonly use the original preprocessing

 low-prio: